fclabs/rag-front-streamlit/README.md

 # Readme

-## LTDR;
+## TLDR;

-This project show how to use LLMs for different tasks.
-It use Streamlit as frontend and LangChain and OpenAi as backend.
+This project shows how to use LLMs for different tasks.
+It uses Streamlit as the frontend and LangChain and OpenAi as the backend.

 ## How to run